gipplab/latexPaperTemplate/README.md

 You can update the name later, especially if you decide to change the conference.
 1) Generate a [github token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token) and check the repo permissions (the first group).
 This enables automated features of this repository, like the creation of PDF, spellchecking or conversion to a word document.
 1) Set up the `GITHUB_TOKEN` on [travis.](travis-ci.com) Log in to travis and identify the newly created repository.
 From the repository go to `More options` -> `Settings`.
 Eventually you should end up at the following URL `https://travis-ci.com/ag-gipp/YYConfTopic/settings,` where `YYConfTopic` is your repo name as described above.
 In the section `Environment Variables` create a new variable and past the token you generated in the last step.
+1) Change the title of the paper in the file [header.tex](/header.tex).
+If you set up the environment variables correctly, the PDF, Word and Spellcheck document should appear in about 5 minutes after the change as [release](https://help.github.com/en/github/administering-a-repository/viewing-your-repositorys-tags).
+## 2) Manage collaborators, permissions and links to the repository
+Take a moment to review the permissions and settings of your new repo.
+Invite collaborators that are on github.
+Contact other collaborators and ask for their GitHub account names.
+Also link the newly created repository from the corresponding issue in [JIRA](https://isgroup.atlassian.net/secure/RapidBoard.jspa?rapidView=53&projectKey=MPE&view=planning.nodetail&issueLimit=100) and to the [Confluence page.](https://isgroup.atlassian.net/wiki/spaces/ISG/pages/54912991)

+## 3) Create a work-plan and distribute tasks
+After having invited all collaborators to the repository make a work plan, e.g. using github issues.
+Make sure to schedule the
 ## Get the preprint

 After your paper was accepted, the first author should carefully review the step-by-step instrunctions in the [wiki](https://isgroup.atlassian.net/wiki/spaces/ISG/pages/2818051/After+your+Paper+was+Accepted+Publishing+a+Paper+on+our+Website)